axonasif/early-bootanim-android-x86/README.md

 * Put your png frames at `anim` dir.

-* While being in the `fbspinner` dir run the following command:
+* While being in the `early-bootanim` dir run the following command:
 ```
 python3 scripts/flatten.py
 ```